 - Repin other’s content.
 Like on any other social media platform, people want to see different content.
 You could pin everything from your blog only, but that would bore your followers out of their minds.
 And Pinterest algorithms wouldn’t like that as well.
 Sharing amazing content other people have created might lead your followers to pins from your blog.

 - Quality over quantity.
-Pinterest smart feed is deciding, what content people will see.
+The Pinterest smart feed is deciding, what content people will see.
 It considers not just the quality of the pin, but the quality of the source as well.
 So it is a tricky balance – in order to get noticed, you should be pinning a lot, and at the same time, the content should be amazing.
 As for myself, I choose to pin what I find interesting, so the quantity is lower.

 - Pin 50% – 80% content from other authors.
 As a beginner blogger, it would be hard for you to generate so many pins from your own blog to have 30 new pins each day for your boards.
-So the wise way of dealing with this is pinning other people’s pins to your boards.
+So the wise way of dealing with this is by pinning other people’s pins to your boards.
 In the beginning, the percentage of other’s content will be bigger, but you can bring in more of your own pins, as the content grows on your blog.

 - Create a board that is exclusively yours.
 The name can be “The best of [your blog name here]”.
 That is a great way for people to find all the stuff you have created on one board conveniently together.

 - Add categories and descriptions to your boards.
-This will make it easier to find your board for the potential followers.
+This will make it easier to find your board for potential followers.
 Be specific and use all the space provided.

 - Organize your boards.
 Pinterest is all about visual appeal and first impressions.
 If you have several boards, keep your blog board and boards related to your niche on the top.
 Make sure that the first impression (first two rows of boards) look nice and send the right message to visitors to your page.